kotlin-orm/ktorm/hexo-docs/source/en/joining.md

 Actually, this `naturalJoin` function also need to provide some overloaded editions for `QuerySourceExpression` to support continuously joining.
 For demonstration purpose, let's ignore it now.

-By default, Ktorm can not recognize our custom expression type `NaturalJoinExpression`, and are not able to generate SQLs using `natural join`.
+By default, Ktorm cannot recognize our custom expression type `NaturalJoinExpression`, and are not able to generate SQLs using `natural join`.
 To solve the problem, we can extend the `SqlFormatter` class, override the `visitUnknown` function, detect our custom expression types and generate proper SQLs:

 ```kotlin
 class CustomSqlFormatter(database: Database, beautifySql: Boolean, indentSize: Int)